Who Is David Hasselhoff?

 In 2006, Hasselhoff returned to the small screen as a judge on the summer competition series America's Got Talent.
 He sat alongside Piers Morgan and Sharon Osbourne for four seasons before leaving in 2010.
 Hasselhoff was replaced by comedian Howie Mandel.
 With his daughters Taylor and Hayley, he branched out into reality television on The Hasselhoffs, a short-lived series in 2010.
 That same year, Hasselhoff showed off his fancy footwork as a contestant on Dancing With the Stars.
 He competed against the likes of Bristol Palin, Florence Henderson, and Michael Bolton.

-Hasselhoff continues to work in television and theater.
-In 2012, he performed a show at the Edinburgh Fringe Festival.
-Hasselhoff also appeared in Australian version of The Celebrity Apprentice that same year.
+Hasselhoff continues to work in theater and television, often making cameos as himself in various productions.
+In 2012, he performed a show at the Edinburgh Fringe Festival and competed in an Australian version of The Celebrity Apprentice.

 Hasselhoff was first married to actress Catherine Hickland in the 1980s, but their union ended in divorce.
-He then married actress Pamela Bach in 1989; the couple has two daughters, Taylor Ann and Hayley Amber.
+In 1989 he married actress Pamela Bach, with whom he had daughters Taylor and Hayley.
 Hasselhoff filed for divorce from Bach in January 2006, which dissolved into a bitter dispute that took some time to finalize.

 In November 2015 Hasselhoff claimed he officially changed his last name to "Hoff" via social media, but soon after, his rep clarified that the actor was only making such statements for an ad campaign.